- Global Information

 Various Alzheimer University programmes also take place each year for member associations of various sizes and stages of development.
 These programmes deal with more advanced organisational issues and have a particular focus on one area, for example fundraising or advocacy.

 Participants are asked to set objectives at the end of the programme and the associations are followed up on their progress after six and twelve months.

 ADI financially supports invited participants to attend the Alzheimer University programmes and provides ongoing support after the course.
-Up until 2010, representatives from Alzheimer associations in 93 countries had taken part in an Alzheimer University programme.
+Up until 2014, representatives from Alzheimer associations in over 100 countries had taken part in an Alzheimer University programme.